JaegerwaldDev/FiguraLibs/jd_cloud_checker.md

 # JDCloudChecker

-Shows a little icon in the corner of your screen to show if your avatar is currently uploaded to the figura cloud or not.
+Shows a little icon in the corner of your screen to show if your avatar is currently uploaded to the Figura cloud or not.

 ## Instruction on how to add this to your avatar